Maria Advocata (Madonna del Rosario): History

 The icon has been dated variously to the 1st, 5th, 6th and 7th centuries.
 The only thing that seems certain is that the image came from the Eastern Mediterranean, perhaps from Egypt or Syria.

 According to ancient tradition, the image was brought to Rome by a pilgrim from Jerusalem or Constantinople before the first iconoclastic period (8th century).
 It was taken by a certain Tempulo, one of three brothers who came from Constantinople and lived in exile in Rome, and placed in the neighbouring small oratory of Sant'Agata in Turri on the old Via Appia (opposite the Baths of Caracalla).
 This small church was built by the Greek community living there at the end of the 6th century, and was dedicated to Saint Agatha of Catania in about 800.
 Through the rich endowments of Pope Sergius III, the original church and related Benedictine convent were rebuilt and consecrated to the Virgin Mary in about 900 as Santa Maria in Tempulo (Monasterium Tempuli).
 Apparently, Sergius tried to appropriate the icon for his cathedral on the Lateran Hill, but the image somehow returned to the convent the day after it was removed.

 By 1221, the Benedictine nuns of Santa Maria in Tempulo had decided to become Dominicans and were ordered to join the newly founded Dominican convent of San Sisto Vecchio, which was located nearby, at the exit of the Via Appia.
 The rights and property of the monastery were transferred to the new establishment, and the famous icon was carried personally by Domingo de Guzmán (Saint Dominic), who led the sisters in a procession to their new home.

 On 8 February 1575, the Dominican sisters moved from San Sisto to their new convent, Santi Domenico e Sisto, in the Piazza Magnanapoli (now the Angelicum) on the Quirinal Hill.

+On 1641, the icon was Canonically crowned.

 In 1931 the Dominicans moved again, to the Monastero di Santa Maria del Rosario, a convent attached to the church of that name on Monte Mario.
 The nuns brought the icon of Mary with them, and it remains in their care—in a small church atop Rome's steepest hill, in relative obscurity.

 Today

 The Madonna is now kept and venerated in the part of the monastery church belonging to the cloistered church.
-From the part of the church which is open to the general public, through an iron grating or grille, one can initially only see a copy of the icon decorated with votive offerings (on the back of the original).
+From the part of the church which is open to the general public, through an iron grating or grille, viewers can initially only see a copy of the icon decorated with votive offerings (on the back of the original).
 After registration, there is the possibility to see the original before or after the weekday Mass.

 Pope Benedict XVI visited the monastery on 24 June 2010 and prayed before the Advocata, as did his predecessor John Paul II on 16 November 1986.

 From 13 November to 15 December 2012, the Advocata was shown for the first time outside the monastery, in the exhibition "Tavole miracolose – Le Icone medioevali di Roma e del Lazio del Fondo Edifici di Culto" in the Palazzo Venezia.